-8. Don’t make a scene, pray quietly
+8. Don’t make a scene, pray quietly.

-9. Pray for the present needs of people that you see and places that you walk through
+9. Pray for the present needs of people that you see and places that you walk through.

-10. Write down the prayers, people, and places that is most important to you
+10. Write down the prayers, people, and places that is most important to you.

 And just in case someone sees you or asks you, what you are doing?
 Don’t feel embarrassed, feel free to express yourself.
 You can simply tell them, ‘I am praying for God’s blessing around here, is there any specific thing you might want me to pray with you for?
 And if they say yes, simply pray with them and carry on.

-Prayer walk has deeply helped my Christian faith, it has strengthened my relationship and communication with God.
+Prayer walk has deeply enhanced my Christian faith, it has strengthened my relationship and communication with God.
 I now find it easy to talk to Him any day, anytime, anywhere and of course with the help of the Holy Spirit.
 It could be helpful for you as well, especially for busy people who complain they don’t have enough time to spend with God.